In Ocado's world, the rise of the machines is unstoppable - NewsBreak

 Burt Flickinger, head of retail consultancy Strategic Resource Group, says credibility gained from Ocado's success in the UK and the U.S. affirms it can operate anywhere.

-It has partnership deals with America’s biggest grocery retailer Kroger, Casino in France, Aeon in Japan, Coles in Australia and Auchan’s Alcampo chain in Spain.
+It has partnership deals with America's biggest grocery retailer Kroger (KR.N), Casino (CASP.PA) in France, Aeon (8267.T) in Japan, Coles (COL.AX) in Australia and Auchan's Alcampo chain in Spain.

 At Erith, Jensen is already thinking about taking Ocado's technology beyond grocery retailing into general merchandise.